126.96.36.199 Economic Incentives to Meet Emissions Targets

 These options all make immediate savings for those who adopt them, as well as helping to meet global targets.

-Governments can also encourage energy savings, by introducing economic regulations to ensure that new buildings have high standards of insulation for example.
-This might be cost-effective, reducing energy costs for the building’s lifetime.
+Governments can also encourage energy savings, by introducing economic regulations.
+They can insist that new buildings have high standards of insulation for example, which reduce energy costs for the building’s lifetime.
+Regulations to mandate environmentally-friendly new heating systems and new cars are already in place in many countries.